 ROBERT D’ARBRISSEL / THE ECCENTRIC FOUNDER

-Fontevraud Royal Abbey, a site that has for a long time been synonymous with silence, with simplicity … A site one might not imagine conducive to the production of personalities.
+The Royal Abbey of Fontevraud, a site that has for a long time been synonymous with silence, with simplicity … A site one might not imagine conducive to the production of personalities.
 However, some powerful personalities have marked its history, starting with its founder, Robert d’Arbrissel.
 The object of ferocious hostility in the Church of the 11th century, but also under the protection of Pope Urban II, the Breton preacher fascinated as much as he shocked in both turnout and practices.
 Once, for example, he demonstrated his vow of chastity … in a bed of women!

 ELEANOR OF AQUITAINE / THE FONTEVRAUD QUEEN